zubinchopra/portaldocs/portal-sdk/generated/portalfx-legacy-editscopes.md

 For more information about form fields, see [portalfx-controls-overview.md](portalfx-controls-overview.md).

+<a name="legacy-editscopes-loading-the-editscope-editscope-by-using-ajax"></a>
 #### EditScope by using AJAX

-An extension can read and write data to the server directly via `ajax()` calls.
+An extension can read and write data to the server directly by using `ajax()` calls.
 It loads and saves data by creating an `EditScopeCache` object and defining two functions.
 The `supplyExistingData` function reads the data from the server, and the `saveEditScopeChanges` function writes it back.

 The code for this example is associated with the basic form sample.
 It is located at
 * `<dir>\Client\V1\Forms\Samples\Basic\FormsSampleBasic.pdl`